Hacks to Build Muscle Faster

 When trying to build muscle, you might be tempted to work out every day.
 But actually, you are usually better off hitting the weights and strength training 3-4 days a week but working out hard when you do.

-Use the other days to either cross-train with cardio, practice flexibility with stretching or just resting.
+Use the other days to either cross-train with cardio, practice flexibility with stretching, or just rest.

 Your body needs this recovery time to perform at its best.
 Other ways to boost both recovery and muscle in this rest time include taking power naps, which reduce stress and increase your body’s anabolic response, increasing growth hormone production, and taking cold showers.